John K. Lawson

 John Kelburne Lawson (27 December 1886 – 19 December 1941) was a Canadian military officer who served as commander of the West Brigade during the Battle of Hong Kong.
-A brigadier, he was the most senior officer to be killed in action during the battle, and the highest-ranking Canadian soldier killed in action in the Second World War.
+A brigadier, he was the most senior officer to be killed in action during the battle.

 Early career

 Lawson was born in Hull, East Riding of Yorkshire.
 He emigrated to Edmonton in 1914 where he worked as a clerk for the Hudson's Bay Company.
 He enlisted in the Canadian Expeditionary Force (CEF) upon the outbreak of the First World War.
 He joined the 9th Battalion, CEF, and variously worked at the 1st Canadian Motor Machine Gun Brigade and at Corps Headquarters.
 Although he is often incorrectly attributed a Military Cross for actions at the Battle of Passchendaele or the Battle of the Somme, he was twice mentioned in despatches and received the French Croix de guerre.
 Lawson joined as a private in 1914 and rose to the rank of warrant officer first class before commissioning.
 He held the rank of captain at the end of the war.

 Lawson joined the Permanent Active Militia during the interwar years.
 He held various positions in Calgary, Kingston, Toronto, and Ottawa.
 He completed staff college in Quetta in 1923–1924, and was posted to the War Office in London, England, in 1930.

 When the Second World War broke out, he was Director of Military Training in Ottawa.
 He was given command of the Royal Rifles of Canada, The Winnipeg Grenadiers, and the other Canadian support units which arrived in Hong Kong on 16 November 1941 to reinforce the British garrison ahead of the Battle of Hong Kong (8–25 December 1941).